 Voice over IP (VoIP) technology may offer many advantages for small to mid-sized business.
 This technology manages calls and routes them to existing telephony system and equipment.
 Moreover, it can be an effective way to manage communication expenses.

-When you go scouting for a VoIP vendor, you should compare providers for the versatility that the system offers.
+When you go scouting for a VoIP service vendor, you should compare providers for the versatility that the system offers.
 You should necessarily examine the service options, the technology being offered, the service plans, and scalability before you choose your service provider.
 This article looks at some of the parameters that you must evaluate.

 Evaluate your telecommunication needs